huachuman/DevRucksack/Readme.md

 Feature blindness has to do with how difficult it is for users to find and figure out features in software.
 Low discoverability leads to feature blindness, and most importantly, forgetfulness.

-Feature blindness refers to when users don't know a feature exists or forget about it because the user interface doesn't make it clear or visible.
+Feature blindness means users may not even know a feature exists or forget about it because the user interface doesn't make it clear or visible.
 Out of sight, out of mind.

 It can happen either because the feature is buried in complex menus where users won't find it, or because there are no visual cues (like buttons) to trigger awareness and memory of the feature.